flodlan/Lab-Wiki/documents/MEG/meeg-analysis.md

 The following links will direct you towards lectures and tutorials on how to perform these analysis for M/EEG data

 - [Headmodel for MEG analysis](https://www.fieldtriptoolbox.org/tutorial/headmodel_meg/) :This tutorial describes how to construct a volume conduction model of the head (head model) based on an individual subject’s MRI.
-- Headmodel for EEG analysis: [BEM Model Conduction Model](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/) and [FEM Model Conduction Model](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_fem/)
+- Headmodel for EEG analysis: [BEM Volume Conduction Model](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/) and [FEM Volume Conduction Model](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_fem/)
-- [Sourcemodel for MEG or EEG analysis](https://www.fieldtriptoolbox.org/tutorial/sourcemodel/) - This tutorial will tell you how to construct a source model that can be used for source reconstruction of EEG or MEG data.
+- [Source Model for MEG or EEG analysis](https://www.fieldtriptoolbox.org/tutorial/sourcemodel/) - This tutorial will tell you how to construct a source model that can be used for source reconstruction of EEG or MEG data.
   - [Lecture from Donders Toolkit on Source Modelling for M/EEG](https://www.youtube.com/watch?v=86f5_x9SVQQ)
   - [Recording Headshape with Polhemus Digitizer at the DCCN](./Polhemus_Final.pdf): Head Shape Digitizer for Co-registration of the Data Recorded in the MEG system with a participant’s individual anatomical MRI scan